EduardoJabour/CRUD-Flask-Python-SQLAlchemy-API/README.txt

 ----- // -----

-Postman version 8.11.1 were made.
+Postman version 8.11.1 were used to make some tests.
 Some examples:

 (1) Create client(cliente):
 In Body>Raw>JSON type: